Christophe

 My Training:

-I completed my entire training at the NGO "The Yoga Institute"(official website) in Mumbai, which happens to be the oldest yoga school in existence.
+I completed my entire training at "The Yoga Institute"(official website) in Mumbai, which happens to be the oldest yoga school in existence.
 From March 2019 onwards, this training became my full-time occupation for nearly a year; the Yoga Institute and Mumbai became my home.

-At the beginning of my yoga teacher training, I felt as though I had joined the French Foreign Legion (the training was extremely tough for me), but over time, it became increasingly enjoyable.
 The insights I gained at this institute, which specializes in psychosomatic, were truly impressive.
 The Yoga Institute places great emphasis on introducing its students to yoga philosophy, which not only helps in understanding the true purpose of yoga but also opens up new possibilities for its application.
 The courses I completed are as follows:

 -